datasets/awesome-data/linked-open-data.md

 ---
-title: Linking Open Data
+title: Linked Open Data
-description: An overview of the Linking Open Data datasets.
+description: An overview of the Linked Open Data datasets.
-keywords: Open Data, DBpedia, Lexvo, General Multilingual Environmental Thesaurus, Freebase, Linking Railway Data Project, DBTune
+keywords: Open Data, DBpedia, Lexvo, General Multilingual Environmental Thesaurus, Freebase, Linked Railway Data Project, DBTune
 ---

-A group for Linking Open Data datasets.
-The initial import of data for this group was done in October 2009 from the list of [RDF datasets dumps](https://www.w3.org/wiki/DataSetRDFDumps) provided by the W3C Linking Open Data Interest Group.
+A group for Linked Open Data datasets.
+The initial import of data for this group was done in October 2009 from the list of [RDF datasets dumps](https://www.w3.org/wiki/DataSetRDFDumps) provided by the W3C Linked Open Data Interest Group.

 [[toc]]